-Spending time with fellow creatives | Photofocus
+The benefits of spending time with other creatives

 Keep in mind that we all do things differently, we’re all passionate about photography but some of us are all about the technical aspect and others of us are all about the artistic side of things.
 Do your best to not compare yourself, your work and how you do things to someone else.
 It can be intimidating and if you allow it you can get down on yourself for not thinking like or creating like someone who you feel is more experienced or ‘better’ than you.
 This is not always easy but a really good thing to be aware of.

-Can’t get together in person?
+Can’t spend time together in person?

-There are plenty of photography and art groups online.
+There are plenty of photography and art groups online, like the Photofocus Community.
 From support, technical help and mentoring groups to photo sharing platforms and privately run photography event groups.
 I would not be where I am today in my work if it had not been for these platforms and the support and encouragement from my fellow photographers.